 Start with the WordPress.com Starter Course, regardless of which version you’re going to choose down the line, as every detail you learn in the Starter Course will be of use to you either way.
 You’re welcome to discuss both versions with us on the day of the course to see which would suit you best.

 You will learn how to use a spam blacklist, synchronise your WordPress website with social media such as Facebook, Twitter and LinkedIn accounts and insert the ‘Follow us on Facebook’, ‘Follow me on Twitter’ and ‘My LinkedIn Profile’ button in your WordPress site for online marketing.
 You will also learn how to embed YouTube videos, add PayPal, setting up a portfolio, how to create a navigation bar using pages & categories, edit images for the web, specify a new front page, how to create a contact form without publishing your private e-mail address and how to get rid of the ‘wordpress’ in your domain name if you choose to do so.

 When you feel comfortable using everything we’ve done in the Starter Course, you are welcome to join the Advanced Course – that might be a couple of weeks later, or half a year – it really doesn’t matter.
 What is important is that you have a good knowledge of all the topics from the Starter Course and ideally you will have a personal Facebook account.

-Yes, you could in the Starter Course as long as you’re using the same plugins but it’s much easier to set up a WordPress.com account on the day.
+Yes, you could if you’re using the same plugins but it’s much easier to set up a WordPress.com account on the day.
 Both courses are tailored to use the WordPress.com platform and in WordPress.org you would need to add certain plugins such as jetpack to your site to be able to synchronise your WordPress blog with an existing Facebook or Twitter account (this is a part of the Advanced Course).
-All of the other topics are relevant to WordPress.org accounts too once the right plugins are installed and updated.
+However, all topics are relevant to WordPress.org accounts too once the right plugins are installed and updated.

 Most participants use a WordPress.com account with the same theme as all other participants for the course and then work on their WordPress.org account later on at home.